 They can feed on anything such as insects, honeydew, seeds, and plant secretions, but do prefer sweets.
 They are extremely fond of honeydew and attend such honeydew-excreting insects as plantlice (aphids), scale insects, and mealybugs.

 Odorous ants as well as other ants lay down a chemical trail of pheromones.
 Ant trails occur between nest sites and food sources.
 When baiting it is important to look for their trails and place the bait there.

 How to Get Rid of Odorous Ants

-Unless you use a non-repellent spray such as Taurus SC or FUSE , baiting is the preferred treatment over typical residual spraying.
+Unless you use a non-repellent spray such as Taurus SC or FUSE , baiting is the preferred treatment over typical residual spraying of repellent insecticides.
 Baiting is the most reliable way to eliminate the entire colony.
 When choosing Ant baits, it is best to choose from both the sugar-based baits and protein/grease-based baits.
 If using a spray, choose a non-repellent type unless you are treating the nest itself.

 Why Ant Bait?

 The use of residual sprays or dusts stress Ant colonies, causing them to split into sub-colonies and scatter.
 This scattering, also called budding, multiplies the number of Ant colonies, and thereby multiplies your Ant problem.